Yevhen-Tkachenko-1/Apache-Kafka-Demo/README.md

 Implemented based on LinkedIn Learning course: [Complete Guide to Apache Kafka for Beginners](https://www.linkedin.com/learning/complete-guide-to-apache-kafka-for-beginners)

-## Theory
+## Short Theory

 - **Kafka Cluster** - entire service within microservice app.
 - **Topic** - logical part of Kafka Cluster for Event processing.
   Event is some sort of data, e.g. Temperature changing over the time collected by City sensors.
 - **Partition** - physical and logical part of Topic.
   When Events come to Topic they are distributed across several Partitions.
   Different Partitions may be located on the same or different physical machines.
-- **Broker** - physical part of Kafka Cluster.
+- **Kafka Broker** - physical part of Kafka Cluster.
   Only one Broker can be on the same physical machine.
   Broker may contain different Partitions from different Topics.
+- **Scalability** - we can increase performance horizontally by adding new Kafka Brokers and rebalancing Partitions.
-- **Durability** - Each Partition of each Topic is replicated in different Brokers.
+- **Durability** - each Partition of each Topic is replicated in different Brokers.
+  In case one Broker is down, we can continue work with replicas in other Brokers.
-  Event is sent to a Leader Partition.
+  Event is sent to a Leader Partition replica.
   Event may be read from any replica of given Partition.

-## Preparation
+## Software Preparation (Windows OS)

-First, we have to install Kafka and ZooKeeper servers on our machine.
+First, we have to set up WSL and install Kafka and ZooKeeper servers on our machine.

 Follow this instruction: [How to Install Apache Kafka on Windows?](https://www.conduktor.io/kafka/how-to-install-apache-kafka-on-windows/)

-Used `kafka_2.13-3.7.0`
+Used version `kafka_2.13-3.7.0`

-## Start services
+## Start Kafka

 Start local services for Zookeeper and Kafka: